chengtan9907/ReviewMT/README.md

 - **Attention that you have to do this if you want to proceed to the next step of Metric!**

+> If a `AttributeError: can’t set attribute ‘eos_token'` error occurs during the local inference of the self-fine-tuned **ChatGLM3** model, please copy all the files in the source directory on huggingface.co except `bin` and `pytorch_model.bin.index.json` to the export directory to overwrite

 **Quick Start**

 ```bash